 Camera Lucida, written by French literary theorist Roland Barthes, arguably is one of the most influential books published on photography.
 Released by Hill & Wang in 1980, the book is also a tribute to Barthes’ late mother, Henriette.

 In it, Barthes discusses a treasured snapshot taken in 1898, known as the Winter Garden Photograph.
 It is an image of Henriette, aged five, not revealed in the book.
 Barthes describes it as follows:

 With the Photograph, we enter into flat Death.
 The horror is this: nothing to say about the death of one whom I love most, nothing to say about her photograph, which I contemplate without ever being able to get to the heart of it, to transform it.
 The only “thought” I can have is that at the end of this first death, my own death is inscribed; between the two, nothing more than waiting…

 The Winter Garden Photograph project will mark the 40th anniversary of Camera Lucida in 2020.

 It comprises two parts.
-The first part involves publishing a book of new contemporary photographs and text.
-The second part involves curating exhibitions of the work.
-Many of the photographs are previously unpublished and/or have not been exhibited.
+The first is publishing a book of new contemporary photographs and text.
+The second involves curating exhibitions of the work.
+Many of the photographs are previously unpublished and/or have yet to be exhibited.
 There is also an opportunity for the prints to go into a formal collection.

-Almost 200 the world’s best-known contemporary photographers, writers, critics, curators, and art historians have been invited to contribute a photograph and accompanying text that reflects on Barthes’ unpublished snapshot of his mother for the project.
+Almost 200 the world’s best-known contemporary photographers, writers, critics, curators and art historians have contributed a photograph or text that reflects on Barthes’ unpublished snapshot of his mother.

 The project is directed and curated by Australian/British artist Odette England.